Improve WAN performance

 Dimensions CM transfers multiple files in bulk using the memory file cache.
 Files that need to be transferred are added to an in-memory cache buffer.
 When the cache buffer fills up, the files stored in the cache are sent to the receiving network node.

 The default size of the memory cache is 4 MB.
 If your data set consists mainly of small files, you can improve performance by increasing the file size threshold of the memory cache.
-The results will depend on your network connection.
+The results depend on your network connection.

 If PLCD is enabled on the client, Dimensions CM uses delta compression during UPDATE and DELIVER commands to further reduce network traffic.
 For details, see Use delta compression.